zaffnet/zaffnet.github.io/_posts/2017-01-17-batch-norm.md

 #### *The curse of internal covariate shift*
 As the inputs flow through the network, their distributions deviate from unit gaussian.
 In fact the input distribution at a particular layer depends on the parameters of all the preceding layers.
 The extent of deviation increases as the the network becomes deeper.
 Thus, merely normalizing the inputs to the network does not solve the problem.
 We need a mechanism which normalizes the inputs of every single layer.
 We can apply the same reasoning as we did earlier to prove that normalization of layer inputs helps in faster convergence.

 We define Internal Covariate Shift as the change in the distribution of network activations due to the change in network parameters during training.
 Internal covariate shift is one of the reasons why training a deep neural network is so difficult.
-Here we are giving highlights from the paper rather than delving deep into all the aspects.
-For better understanding of the topic, we recommend reading the [paper](https://arxiv.org/pdf/1502.03167v3.pdf):
 - It requires careful hyperparameter tuning, especially learning rate and initial values of parameters.
 - As the depth of the network increases, internal covariate shift becomes more prominent.
-- The vanishing gradient problem is also linked with internal covariate shift.
+- The [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) is also linked with internal covariate shift.

 <a name='batchnorm'></a>